 What is a coworking space?
 What problems are you trying to solve?
 What is special about your coworking space?
 Where will the money come from - what amount of your income will come from memberships, events, or recurring services?
 Don't expect the reader to bring in outside information, sell them on why your idea stands out.

 How is coworking growing in your country and area?
 Do you have any growth data?
 Getting in touch with other coworking space managers in your region is a good idea.
 Alternatively, you can always check the Google and LinkedIn coworking groups and check for old threads or better yet, ask the question yourself!
 There is an annual coworking survey done by Deskmag which is an excellent place to find information about growth.

 Are there other coworking spaces in the area?
 Are there other open work cafes or business centres close by?
-What makes your space a better option/what is your competitive advantage?
+What makes your space a better option and what is your competitive advantage?
 Be honest - you don't want to downplay your competitors, you want to demonstrate your deep knowledge of their operations.

 This section is especially important if you are looking for funding.